0xadev7/DiffSplat/README.md

 #### 0. Project Overview

 ##### `extensions/diffusers_diffsplat`
-I manually modified the latest `diffusers` library (`diffusers==0.32`) and tried to comment in detail on codes to clarify modifications.
+We manually modified the latest `diffusers` library (`diffusers==0.32`) and tried to comment in detail on codes to clarify modifications.
 The folder structure is the same as the original repo.

 Generally:
 - Modifications in `diffusers_diffsplat/models` are most for (1) "multi-view attention" that gets inputs in `(B*V, N, D)` then operates the attention operation in `(B, V*N, D)`, (2) a new function `from_pretrained_new()` for UNet and Transformer that initializes models with different input channels, e.g., 4 (SD latent) in the original Stable Diffusion, while 10 or 11 (RGB + plucker + (optional) binary mask) for our DiffSplat.